Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Interplay Between Transaction Friendship Networks

-Based on our observations above, we extract features from the Venmo transaction network to predict the friendship relationship between users.
+{\bf Features and baselines.} Based on our observations above, we extract features from the Venmo transaction network to predict the friendship relationship between users.
 For each pair of nodes $u$ and $v$, we create a feature vector $X_{u, v} = [M^1_{u, v}, M^2_{u, v}, \dots, M^d_{u, v}]$ where $M^i_{u, v}$ is the number of $M^i$ motifs containing both $u$ and $v$.
 We use all 2- and 3-event temporal motifs ($d=42$).
 We train the logistic regression classification model with the temporal motif features to predict the friendship between two users.
-We also consider two baseline models by applying the logistic regression model on the Jaccard coefficient~\cite{jac} and Adamic-Adar index~\cite{adamic2003friends}, which are commonly used heuristic scores for link prediction tasks.
-For a pair of nodes $u$ and $v$, the Jaccard coefficient is calculated as:
+We also consider two baseline models by applying the logistic regression model on the Jaccard (JC) coefficient~\cite{jac} and Adamic-Adar (AA) index~\cite{adamic2003friends}, which are commonly used heuristic scores for link prediction tasks.
+For a pair of nodes $u$ and $v$, the Jaccard coefficient is $J(u, v) = \frac{|\Gamma(u) \cap \Gamma(v)|}{|\Gamma(u) \cup \Gamma(v)|}$ and the Adamic-Adar index is measured as $A(u, v) = \sum_{w \in \Gamma(u) \cap \Gamma(v)} \frac{1}{\log |\Gamma(w)|}$, where we remind that $\Gamma(u)$ is the set of neighbors of $u$.
+Note that these two scores do not consider temporality and work on the undirected static projection of the graph.
+For classification, we use 75\% of the data to train and the rest to test.\\